twobit-five/PyTorchTrainingKit/README.md

 [ ] Eventually publish to PyPi ?

 For now directly clone the project and import and use the classes in local project.
 The classes must be copied to a folder named 'training' with an __init__.py for now.
 This will eventually be fixed.
-Note:
-Should now be able to have classes in any folder.
-Please note the examples given below would need to adjust imports accordingly

 ## Example Usage (ModelTrainer):
 Note: